jawj/zapatos-docs/src/index.md

 **Nested shortcut calls generate [LATERAL JOIN](https://www.postgresql.org/docs/12/queries-table-expressions.html#id-1.5.6.6.5.10.2) queries, resulting in arbitrarily complex nested JSON structures, still fully and automatically typed.**

-CRUD is our bread and butter, but the power of SQL is that it's _relational_ — it's in the `JOIN`s.
-And Postgres has some powerful JSON features that can deliver us sensibly-structured `JOIN` results with minimal post-processing (that's `json_agg`, `json_build_object`, and so on).
+CRUD is our bread and butter, but the power of SQL is in the `JOIN`s.
+Postgres has powerful JSON features than can deliver sensibly-structured `JOIN` results with minimal post-processing: `json_agg`, `json_build_object`, and so on.
+Zapatos builds on these.

 To demonstrate, let's say that `authors` have `books` and `books` have `tags`, adding two new tables to our simple schema: